Supporting the Creative Economy

 - Wooden bowls, vases and artistic pieces made from locally found burls by wood turner Richard Dunham

 Select images from this show can be seen on our Facebook page in the Winter Gallery Show album.

 Thursday, April 4 - Friday, April 5, 2019

 Point Lookout | Northport, Maine

-Thank you to everyone who joined us at the 2018 Archipelago Artists & Makers Conference on Friday, April 6, 2018!
-We welcomed close to 200 artists and makers from across the state to Hedges Hall at Point Lookout in Northport for a full day of information, networking, and presentations tailored to the needs of Maine's arts-based businesses.
+Mark your calendars now, and join us at Point Lookout in Northport for a full day of information, networking, and presentations tailored to the needs of Maine's arts-based businesses.
 This year, the conference will begin with Thursday afternoon content and will continue all day Friday.

 Open to all artists and makers who live and produce work in Maine, the annual event attracts participants from all four corners of the state and offers three themed tracks that highlight information for those just starting a business, those looking to take their business to the next level, and those interested in tips for maintaining fulfillment, passion, and inspiration in their business!

 This year's speakers include: George Pearlman, Colin Page, Kenny Cole, Robert Shetterly, Barbara Michelena of CRAFT Gallery, Whitney Birdsall of New England Made, Alex Steed of Knack Factory, Karen D’Silva of Creative Services Agency, Laura Serino of Island Apothecary, CERF+, and many more!

 - The Impact and Importance of Email Marketing

 - Financial Resources and Opportunities for Maine Artists